danbev/inf-wasi/README.md

 [generated.rs]: https://github.com/second-state/wasmedge-wasi-nn/blob/ggml/rust/src/generated.rs

 ### Motivation
+There are currently offerings available for running inference locally, like llamafile, run-llama.sh, llmstudio, llamaedge, and possible others as this is a fast moving field.
+The target user of these are user wanting to run llm inference on their local machine for reasons like privacy (not sharing their data with an LLM inference service provider), or wanting to avoid the cost of a LLM inference provider.

+The intention of llm-wasi it to cater for developers or enterprises that want to run inference, and simliar to the above users they also want the privacy and also avoid the cost, but also want to run the inference in a secure manner.
+These user might also be concerned about being able to run the inference on different deployment targets (server, edge, local), or be able to use the inference from multiple programming languages.

 By abstracting the inference from the concrete wasi-nn specification we can allow for different implementations of the inference engine.
 Lets say that wasm64-wasi is released, that could mean that we are able to run the inference